drpetersonfernandes/BatchConvertIsoToXiso/ReadMe.md

     *   Summary statistics: Total Files, Success, Failed, Skipped, Processing Time.
     *   Real-time disk write speed monitoring.
 *   **File Management Options**:
-    *   **Conversion**: Option to delete source files (standalone ISOs or archives if all contents processed successfully) after successful conversion. **Use with caution!**
+    *   **Conversion**: Option to **delete original files after successful conversion** (applies to standalone ISOs or archives if all contained ISOs processed successfully). **Use with caution!**
-    *   **Testing**: Options to move successfully tested ISOs to the output folder and/or move failed ISOs to a "Failed" subfolder in the input folder.
+    *   **Testing**: Options to move successfully tested ISOs to a specified "Success Folder" and/or move failed ISOs to a "Failed" subfolder in the input folder.
 *   **Global Error Reporting**: Includes a feature to automatically send silent bug reports to the developer with comprehensive error details to aid in improving the application.
 *   **User-Friendly Interface**: Simple and intuitive Windows interface with Menu Bar and About window.